 The IBMWP index is a tool used to assess the quality of river water.
 The Miquel y Costas Group employs it at the plants in La Pobla de Claramunt and in Tortosa, in accordance with the relevant Integrated Environmental Authorizations (IEAs), since they discharge into a public waterway.

-The data reported by the Group are based on product tones produced (including Clariana, S.A.).

-t prod 2017 2018 Product 70,720 93,905
+The data reported by the Group are based on product tones produced t prod 2018 2019 Product 93,905 92,982